 Image from www.soundwriteservices.com

-But, this is changing as new evaluation methodologies hit the market like ABX, a syndicated advertising evaluation service that measures every television, magazine, newspaper, Internet, radio, and out-of-home ad based on 14 KPIs.
+But, this is changing as new evaluation methodologies hit the market like ABX, a syndicated evaluation service that measures all television advertising, print advertising, digital advertising and more - all against the same 14 KPIs.
 ABX has benchmarked more than 100,000 ads using a projectable consumer Internet panel, and has been able to develop norms for all media and industry categories.

 Of the 14 measured KPIs, ABX identifies the following four as the indicators that most accurately predict how effectively an ad will communicate its message and persuade its audience to act.
 These include: